 Welcome to the Manchester Church of the Nazarene!
-We'd like to take a moment to tell you about ourselves, what we believe and how we came to be in Manchester, CT.
+We'd like to take a moment to tell you about ourselves and how we came to be in Manchester, CT.

 From the beginning, the COTN has been very concerned about Compassionate Ministries, Mission, and Education.
 Today, Nazarene Compassionate Ministries respond to crises and disasters around the world, while international missionaries work in over 160 world areas.
 The COTN has a vast system of educational institutions stretching around the world, including 8 regional liberal arts colleges in the US, as well as theological seminaries and bible colleges.
 A complete history, along with theological statements can be found at the denominational website: www.nazarene.org.